vviers/ST444-Group3/report/Report.md

 The condition of $\max\{||\lambda_1||,||\lambda_2||\}<1$ for the convergence to a stable point implies the following set of conditions on the model parameters which can be employed as a practical guideline for parameters selection:
 $$||w||<1 \quad 0<\phi_1+\phi_2<4 \quad w>\frac{\phi_1+\phi_2}{2}-1$$

-The intersection area of these constraints is shown as area A in the plot below:
+The intersection area of these constraints is shown as area A in figure 1.

 ![Parameters values within area A ensure convergence.](figure_1.png){ width=70% }